 If access can be obtained via the underside of your roof, through an attic or crawl space, you can visually check that the rafters are sound.
 While walking on the roof, if possible, contractors should stick to walking on the rafters and avoid any seams in your roofing panels.

-General roof and ladder safety should be kept in mind as well, and always follow OSHA safety guidelines.
+General roof and ladder safety should be considered, and OSHA safety guidelines should always be followed.

 Finding a roofing partner you can trust ensures your roof not only looks great but stands the test of time.
 You can find a McElroy Metal Distributor or Contractor here.